celdr/blockchain-developer-bootcamp-final-project/README.md

 ## Deployment

 dotenv is used to manage private info when deploying to public networks.
-Store your mnemonic phrase and Infura API URL, create a .env file containing the following:
+Store your mnemonic phrase and Infura API URL inside of a .env file containing the following:

 ```
 INFURA_URL=YOUR INFURA URL HERE
 MNEMONIC="YOUR MNEMONIC PHRASE HERE"
 ```

+Note the INFURA_URL does NOT use quotations while the MNEMONIC does.

 ## Future Plans